micahwoods/atcweb3/content/post/turf-twitter-analysis-2020/index.md

 ## The overall numbers

 I think the total number of active accounts are interesting.
 I started this looking at tweets in 2017, and I identified the "turfgrass industry" accounts by intersecting lists of accounts that followed at least 1 of 7 turfgrass scientists[^1] and that also followed at least 1 of 6 industry associations.[^2] I know that some people for whatever reason don't follow associations---I don't get it but I know they don't.
 And there are some people that don't follow any of these scientists.
-They can still be in the turfgrass industry but the net I am using won't capture those accounts.
+They can still be in the turfgrass industry but the net I am throwing won't capture those accounts.

 [^1]: Me, Larry Stowell, Bill Kreuser, Tom Young, Jyri Kaapro, John Kaminski, or Bryan Unruh